 Food in Hanoi

-I grew up on Vietnamese food for years.
+I grew up on Vietnamese food.
 After the war in Vietnam, a lot of refugees went to Poland and opened small Vietnamese diners.
-The food was cheap and tasty so my family was going there at least once a week.
+The food was cheap and tasty, so my family was going there at least once a week.

-I expected what I read about Vietnam: street food prepared on the spot and consumed while sitting on small blue plastic chairs in the street.
-But I didn’t expect to see my food being prepared next to a kid taking a shit into a plastic bag and the plate being ‘washed’, or actually rinsed, next to a pile of garbage!
+I expected what I read about Vietnam: street food is prepared on the spot and consumed while sitting on small blue plastic chairs usually outside.
+I didn’t expect to see my food being prepared next to a kid taking a shit into a plastic bag, or my plate being rinsed next to a pile of garbage!

 Scams in Hanoi

-As a white person in Hanoi you’re being scammed pretty much all the time, it’s just that sometimes you might not know it, or you don’t want to know it.
-The worst part of it is that when you actually do pay attention to the behavior of the locals, you’ll notice that after they charge you three times as much as the others, they’ll laugh about it in Vietnamese in front of you.
+The worst part of it is that when you actually do pay attention to the behavior of the locals, you’ll notice they laugh about scamming you in Vietnamese right in front of you.
+Scam me, but humor me and laugh about it later.

-The city of Hanoi
+The City of Hanoi